lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 Line Emission Mapper (LEM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Two instrument specifications ``"lem_2.3eV"`` and ``"lem_1.3eV"``, are
+Two instrument specifications ``"lem_outer_array"`` and ``"lem_inner_array"``, are
 available for the `Line Emission Mapper (LEM) <https://lem.cfa.harvard.edu>`_.
-This specification has a 32 arcminute field of view, a 4 m focal length,
-an Gaussian PSF with a FWHM of 10 arcseconds.
-The former has a spectral resolution
+Both have a 4 m focal length and a Gaussian PSF with a FWHM of 10 arcseconds.
+The outer array has a square-shaped 32 arcminute field of view and a spectral
+resolution of 2.5 eV, whereas the inner array has a square-shaped 7 arcminute
-of 2.3 eV and the latter a spectral resolution of 1.3 eV.
+field of view and a spectral resolution of 1.3 eV.
+The old LEM configurations
+``"lem_2eV"`` and ``"lem_0.9eV"`` are still supported, both with square fields
+of view of 32 arcminutes.

 .. _bkgnds: